FlavioFalcao/3D-OpenGL-Game-1/README.md

 Acknowledgements
 -----------------

--I have used the sample code provided by the Graphics_TAs to test this SGL library.
+I have used the sample code provided by the Graphics_TAs to build this game.

 Compilation Process